This feature is currently in beta and is available with Enterprise plans. See Pricing plans for more details.

 -e SNYK_PORT=8081 \

-You can use the `/systemcheck` endpoint to verify connectivity between the Broker Client and the Container Registry Agent.
+You can use the `/systemcheck` endpoint to verify connectivity between the Broker Client, the Container Registry Agent, and your container registry.

 In order to use it, specify the following environment variable when running the broker client: